Sideritis: Uses

-In Albania, Bulgaria, Greece, North Macedonia, Turkey, and in the cosmopolitan city of London, Sideritis scardica, Sideritis clandestina, Sideritis syriaca, Sideritis perfoliata and various other species from the section Empedoclia are used as herbs either for the preparation of herbal teas, or for their aromatic properties in local cuisines.
+In Albania, Bulgaria, Greece, North Macedonia, and Turkey, Sideritis scardica, Sideritis clandestina, Sideritis syriaca, Sideritis perfoliata and various other species from the section Empedoclia are used as herbs either for the preparation of herbal teas, or for their aromatic properties in local cuisines.
 The herbal tea is commonly prepared by decoction, by boiling the stems, leaves and flowers in a pot of water, then often serving with honey and lemon.

 Some plants in the genus have a history of use in traditional herbal medicine.
 Research into the potential effects has taken place in universities in the Netherlands and in the southern Balkans where the plant is indigenous.

 Chemical constituents include diterpenoids and flavonoids.

 Cultivation

 Sideritis raeseri is the most commonly cultivated Sideritis in Albania, Bulgaria, Greece, and North Macedonia, where advanced hybrids also exist.
 Planting is recommended during two periods (October–November or February–March in the Northern hemisphere) and gathering in July, when in full bloom.
 The plant is typically dried before usage.